SeaMonster-Studios/wp-import-users-and-their-sensei-courses-from-csv/readme.txt

 ## **Basics**

-*   Import users from a CSV easily
+*   Import users from a CSV easily, along with their respective Sensei courses
 *   And also extra profile information with the user meta data (included in the CSV with your custom fields)
 *   Just upload the CSV file (one included as example)
 *   All your users will be created/updated with the updated information, and of course including the user meta